bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    SQL is Structured Query Language and it is used to query a relational database

 - [ ] Why do tables need a `primary key`?
+    Each database table needs a primary key because it ensures row-level accessibility

+    It makes your table joinable..
+    They allow you to have a way to uniquely identify a given row in a table to ensure that there're no duplicates.
+    The RDBMS enforces this constraint for you, so you don't have to write additional code to check for duplicates before inserting, avoiding a full table scan, which implies better performance here.

+  PKs allow you to create foreign keys (FKs) to create relations between tables in a way that the RDBMS is "aware" of them.
+Without PKs/FKs, the relationship only exists inside the programmer's mind, and the referenced table might have a row with its "PK" deleted, and the other table with the "FK" still thinks the "PK" exists.
+This is bad, which leads to the next point.

+  It allows the RDBMS to enforce integrity constraints.
+Is TableA.id referenced by TableB.table_a_id?
+If TableB.table_a_id = 5 then, you're guaranteed to have a row with id = 5 in TableA.
+Data integrity and consistency is maintained, and that is good.

+  It allows the RDBMS to perform faster searches b/c PK fields are indexed, which means that a table doesn't need to have all of its rows checked when searching for something (e.g. a binary search on a tree structure).

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+a join table  that bridges the gap

 ## Minimum Viable Product